shubhampooch/work/README.md

-Using of this repository is strictly prohibited.
+Using of this repository is open.